utsanjan/Android-Pin-Bruteforce/README.md

 - To try PINs that end in 4 or 5, use `...[45]`

-## 🛣 Roadmap

-- [DONE] Works
-- [DONE] Detects USB HID failures
-- [DONE] Improve Usage and commandline options/config files
-- [DONE] Add bruteforce for n digit PINs
-- [DONE] Mask for known digits
-- [DONE] Crack PIN list in reverse (to find which recent PIN unlocked the device)
-- Add progress bar
-- Add ETA
-- ASCII art
-- Nicer GUI for NetHunter
-- Find/test more devices to bruteforce (iPhone)
-- Try to detect when phone is unlocked (Use Nethunter camera as a sensor?)
-- Crack Android Patterns (try common patterns first)

 ## 🙁 Troubleshooting

 ### Executing the script

-If you installed the script to /sdcard/, you can execute it with the following command.
+If you installed the script to /sdcard/, you can
+<br>execute it with the following command.

 ```bash ./android-pin-bruteforce```